5 things for December 14: Net neutrality, tax overhaul, Rod Rosenstein, North Korea

-(CNN)It's a red-carpet salute of kindness.
+(CNN)It's a red-carpet salute to kindness.
 "CNN Heroes: An All-Star Tribune" airs Sunday night at 8 ET.
 Before the big show, meet this year's top 10.
 Here's what else you need to know to Get Up to Speed and Out the Door.
 (You can also get "5 Things You Need to Know Today" delivered to your inbox daily.
 Sign up here.)

 1. Net neutrality